Module Three Review

 Review what has already been posted ahead of writing a new post -- This is a great opportunity to engage with another's response without creating repetition on the comments board.

-This discussion board has been created for the sole intent of engaging with community utilizing the questions from the CCDEI Modules.
-CCDEI Site Moderators have the discretion to remove comments that are irrelevant/inappropriate to the threads below.
+This discussion board has been created for the sole intent of engaging thoughtfully with community utilizing the questions from the CCDEI Modules.
+Participation is highly encouraged but not required for clock hours.
+CCDEI Site Moderators include University of Puget Sound staff members and Module Co-developers.
+They have the discretion to remove comments that are irrelevant/inappropriate or might be harmful within the threads.

 After you finish the modules, please use this guide as a way to navigate conversation between yourself and others who have completed these modules.
 These questions were made to prompt further thinking and discourse surrounding the specific standards and how you or those around you fit into them.